davebraze/OtoP-2/PhonDict/readme.md

 ## Details of steps from Moby/CoCa to MikeNet OtoP Dictionary
-There are two types of phonological representations following respectively Harm & Seidenberg (!999) and Harm (1998).
+There are two types of phonological representations following respectively Harm & Seidenberg (1999) and Harm (1998).
 The two papers and other relevant ones are stored respectively in the folders ./HarmSeidenberg1999 and ./Harm1998.
 In those folders, phon\_HarmSeidenberg1999.txt and phon\_Harm1998.txt are the dictionary of phonemes to be used by the code.
 The explanantions of those phonemes can be found in phon\_HarmSeidenberg1999_key.txt and phon\_Harm1998_key.txt.

+Compared with the two sets of phoneme dictionaries, the sets under Harm1998 are kinda preferred, due to their binary settings of phonemes and good training performances.

 Below are the details of steps from Moby/Coca to MikeNet OtoP Dictionary following Harm & Seidenber (1999)'s way of phonological representations.